veryalien/mycobit/README.md

 # Saving and running that first program

-We've got a program in the editor, but now we need to run it.
+You've got a program in the editor, but now you need to run it.
 First, you need to save that program to the micro:bit flash.
 Hold down button B. The editor will start scrolling through memory.
-This is ok, we are only viewing not editing.
+This is ok, you are only viewing and moving the cursor, not editing.
 While keeping button B held down, also hold down button A until the display clears.

 The program has now been saved in the micro:bit.

 Release both buttons.

 If everything worked correctly the stored program will run and you'll see the value 10 (0x0A) displayed on the lop row of leds: ``.
 O .
 O .``